saveitforparts/Travler-Pro-Rotor/README.md

 Gabe Emerson / Saveitforparts 2025.
 Email: gabe@saveitforparts.com

 For systems using the Trav'ler Pro IDU (Indoor Unit) with USB Port on the back.
+(This IDU *may* work with older / other Trav'ler models, but I have not tested that.

 For older models with RJ-6 "phone jack" serial interface, see https://github.com/saveitforparts/Travler_Rotor